radwankakar/infrastructure/docs/how-we-work/support-process.md

    *  How to reproduce
    *  When did it start
    *  Additional details including any impact on PII
+   1. Send a note in the [#support-infra channel in Slack](https://acf-ohs.slack.com/archives/C02MW2N1YSX) with the same information
 1. For all issues, create a Bug ticket in [JIRA](https://ocio-jira.acf.hhs.gov/secure/CreateIssue!default.jspa) using [template below](#bug-template)
 1. The reporter should receive a response within 2 hours during core business hours (12PM - 5PM ET) for non-PII issues.
 Outside of these hours, response times will depend on the Priority of the issue.